tomvansteijn/mf6brabant/README.md

 ## contents

+* bin: destination folder for the Modflow 6 executables from USGS.
-* `data`: Steady-state datasets of the Brabantmodel dated December 2018.
+* data: Steady-state datasets of the Brabantmodel dated December 2018.
 Array data is stored in GeoTiff format.
 List data is stored in CSV files.
-* `mf6brabant`: Python package for creating Brabantmodel in Modflow 6 (work in progress)
+* mf6brabant: Python package for creating Brabantmodel in Modflow 6 (work in progress).
-* `notebooks`: Jupyter notebooks with various implementations of the Brabantmodel in Modflow 6.
-The recommended version is run_mf6_using_external_files.ipynb
+* notebooks: Jupyter notebooks with various implementations of the Brabantmodel in Modflow 6.
+The recommended version is `run_mf6_using_external_files.ipynb`.

 ## usage